tomhrr/dale/README.md

 ## Dale

-Dale is an unsafe (no GC), homoiconic programming language.
+Dale is a system (no GC) programming language with a homoiconic syntax.

 ### Supported systems